 Trump’s leadership is tested in time of fear, pandemic

 WASHINGTON (AP) — Not long after noon on Feb.
-6, President Donald Trump strode into the elegant East Room of the White House.
+6, President Donald Trump strode into the ornate East Room of the White House.
 The night before, his impeachment trial had ended with acquittal in the Republican-controlled Senate.
 It was time to gloat and settle scores.

 Instead he spoke about preening with a mask when the cameras were off: “I had a mask on,” he said this past week.
 “I sort of liked the way I looked ... like the Lone Ranger.”